scottcolfer/scottcolfer.github.io/_posts/2019-03-19-value-without-profit.md

 Working with agility makes the promise of focussing on value but then witholds the means by which to define value.
 This is a tricky state of affairs for a product manager because [our focus is on managing value](https://scottcolfer.com/2019/01/02/what-is-product-management.html).
 We are responsible for the outcomes of our products and services.
 It's the role of the product manager to define the value of their products and services - so that's what I'm going to try and do :)

 > "Leaders create the language of the organisation; they set up incentives and define value in a way that elicits the descired outcomes.
-They define what it *valued* in order to deliver on the organisation's mission." ***The Art of Business Value**,  Mark Schwartz*
+They define what is *valued* in order to deliver on the organisation's mission." ***The Art of Business Value**,  Mark Schwartz*

 The main principle I need to remember is that **value is context specific**.
 Trying to define 'value' in the abstract is a fool's errand.
 I work on public services within the Civil Service as a 'digital' specialist, so this is my context.